 - E. "Literacy lead" means a literacy specialist with expertise in working with educators as adult learners.
 A district literacy lead must support the district's implementation of the Read Act; provide support to school-based coaches; support the implementation of structured literacy, interventions, curriculum delivery, and teacher training; assist with the development of personal learning plans; and train paraprofessionals and other support staff to support classroom literacy instruction.
 A literacy lead may be employed by one district, jointly by two or more districts, or may provide services to districts through a partnership with the regional service cooperatives or another district. - F. "Multitiered system of support" or "MTSS" means a systemic, continuous improvement framework for ensuring positive social, emotional, behavioral, developmental, and academic outcomes for every student.
 The MTSS framework provides access to layered tiers of culturally and linguistically responsive, evidence-based practices and relies on the understanding and belief that every student can learn and thrive.
-Through an MTSS at the core (Tier 1), supplemental (Tier 2), and intensive (Tier 3) levels, educators provide high quality, evidence-based instruction and intervention that is matched to a student's needs; progress is monitored to inform instruction and set goals and data is used for educational decision making. - G. "Oral language," also called "spoken language," includes speaking and listening, and consists of five components: phonology, morphology, syntax, semantics, and pragmatics. - H. "Phonemic awareness" means the ability to notice, think about, and manipulate individual sounds in spoken syllables and words. - I. "Phonics instruction" means the explicit, systematic, and direct instruction of the relationships between letters and the sounds they represent and the application of this knowledge in reading and spelling. - J. "Progress monitoring" means using data collected to inform whether interventions are working.
+Through an MTSS at the core (Tier 1), supplemental (Tier 2), and intensive (Tier 3) levels, educators provide high quality, evidence-based instruction and intervention that is matched to a student's needs; progress is monitored to inform instruction and set goals and data is used for educational decision making. - G. "Oral language," also called "expressive language," or "receptive language" includes speaking and listening, and consists of five components: phonology, morphology, syntax, semantics, and pragmatics. - H. "Phonemic awareness" means the ability to notice, think about, and manipulate individual sounds in spoken syllables and words. - I. "Phonics instruction" means the explicit, systematic, and direct instruction of the relationships between letters and the sounds they represent and the application of this knowledge in reading and spelling. - J. "Progress monitoring" means using data collected to inform whether interventions are working.
 Progress monitoring involves ongoing monitoring of progress that quantifies rates of improvement and informs instructional practice and the development of individualized programs using state-approved screening that is reliable and valid for the intended purpose. - K. "Reading comprehension" means a function of word recognition skills and language comprehension skills.
 It is an active process that requires intentional thinking during which meaning is constructed through interactions between the text and reader.
 Comprehension skills are taught explicitly by demonstrating, explaining, modeling, and implementing specific cognitive strategies to help beginning readers derive meaning through intentional, problem-solving thinking processes.

 - L. "Structured literacy" means an approach to reading instruction in which teachers carefully structure important literacy skills, concepts, and the sequence of instruction to facilitate children's literacy learning and progress.
-Structured literacy is characterized by the provision of systematic, explicit, sequential, and diagnostic instruction in phonemic awareness, phonics, fluency, vocabulary and oral language development, and reading comprehension. - M. "Three-cueing system," also known as "meaning structure visual (MSV)," means a method that teaches students to use meaning, structure and syntax, and visual cues when attempting to read an unknown word. - N. "Vocabulary development" means the process of acquiring new words.
+Structured literacy is characterized by the provision of systematic, explicit, sequential, and diagnostic instruction in phonemic awareness, phonics, fluency, vocabulary and oral language development, and reading comprehension.
+This approach is consistent with the principles identified in the science of reading and is designed to ensure all students develop strong foundational literacy skills. - M. "Three-cueing system," also known as "meaning structure visual (MSV)," means a method that teaches students to use meaning, structure and syntax, and visual cues when attempting to read an unknown word. - N. "Vocabulary development" means the process of acquiring new words.
 A robust vocabulary improves all areas of communication, including listening, speaking, reading, and writing.
 Vocabulary growth is directly related to school achievement and is a strong predictor for reading success.